Akp-arvind/Django-FSD-lab/README.md

 ```bash
 http://localhost:8000/home/
 ```
+ - Navigation can be done via clicking the links
+ - Observe the changes in URL after clicking
 5. ### Models (ap4)

  - After successful installation of the server from [Installation](#installation) segment, start it and go to: